Laurence Auzière-Jourdan: Career

 Auzière-Jourdan practices high-risk cardiology and vascular diseases in Vincennes and Nogent-sur-Marne.
 She practices with cardiologists Didier Catuli and Pierre Sablon.

 Political activity

-She campaigned for her stepfather Emmanuel Macron during the 2017 presidential election.
+She campaigned for her stepfather and ex-classmate Emmanuel Macron during the 2017 presidential election.

 Personal life

 She married Guillaume Jourdan, a radiologist practicing in Meaux.
 They have three children.
 They divorced in 2021.